Knysna elephants: History & decline

 Stone Age: The semi-nomadic Khoi hunted them, and the San people of the southern Cape frequently painted rock art of them.

-15th - 16th Centuries: Early Portuguese explorers discovered the Garden Route and a more conflicted relationship with the region’s wildlife began.
-In 1497, the Portuguese explorer Vasco da Gama saw herds of elephants in Mossel Bay.
+15th - 16th Centuries: Early Portuguese explorers discovered the Garden Route and a more conflicted relationship with the region's wildlife began.

 Ivory hunting and loss of habitat to agriculture had all but exterminated elephants from the Cape region of Africa by 1900.
 The last elephant in the vicinity of the Cape Peninsula was killed in 1704, and elephant populations west of the Knysna region were extirpated prior to 1800.

 By 1775, the remaining Cape elephants had retreated into forests along the foothills of the Outeniqua / Tsitsikamma coastal mountain range around Knysna, and dense scrub-thickets of the Addo bush.

-1860: Due to extensive ivory hunting, the Knysna elephant was officially protected by the Cape government.

 1867: However, elephant hunting was still regarded as “a rather good sport”.
 Prince Alfred, Duke of Edinburgh (Queen Victoria’s son) -accompanied by a large hunting party - arrived by ship to embark on an elephant hunt.
-The party killed two elephants and probably fatally wounded at least two other members of a herd of sixteen.

 1874: Captain Harison (Conservator of Forests between 1856 and 1888) suggested to the Cape Colonial government that it was time to protect the surviving elephants.
 The government turned down the suggestion as “frivolous”.

 1876: Captain Harison estimates 400-500 elephants remain in the region and is concerned by the rate at which elephants are being killed by hunters.
-He makes an appeal to the Cape Government for legislation to protect the Knysna elephants - which is denied as “hardly worthwhile to legislate…”.
+He makes an appeal to the Cape Government for legislation to protect the Knysna elephants - which is denied as “hardly worthwhile to legislate...”.

-1886: An act for the better preservation of game was passed, which required special permission by the Governor for killing an elephant - except for farmers who were still allowed to shoot the elephants on their property without authorization.
-Consequently, this caused resentment among the community, as they saw themselves being robbed of benefits provided from sport hunting and ivory.

 1908: Faced with the elephants' imminent extinction, the Cape Government put them under new protection declaring them as Royal Game; meaning they could only be hunted by British royalty or with a license costing £3-25.
 Stricter fines for illegal hunting were imposed, as well as prohibitions regarding the hunting of females (cows) and elephants with a certain weight of tusks.
-Arguably, there were few individuals to enforce these laws.